Babalion/Ising2Level/readme.md

 # Ising2Level Simulation
+With the following programs one can analyze the 2D-Ising model with monte-carlo algorithms.
+In addition, calculate critical exponents with reweighting in MATLAB.
+Furthermore, analyze the autocorrelations and compare metropolis with the heatbath algorithm.
+With little programming effort also every other calculation with the 2D-Ising model can be achieved.

-This project includes the following runnable programs, in the following called `{program-name}`
+This project includes the following runnable programs, in the following called `{program-name}` *Every program runs with 100% CPU load on every core.*

 1. **ising-with-plots**: generates plots directly after simulation with CV-Plot
 2. **ising-headless**: only status updates from console, saves all data to file
-3. **ising-autocorr**: calculates autocorrelation of energies and plots it with CV-Plot
-4. **ising-live**: you can view the whole configuration of the spin-field in live while simulation
+3. **ising-live**: you can view the whole configuration of the spin-field in live while simulation.
+   Furthermore, calculates autocorrelation of energies and plots it with CV-Plot.

 Furthermore, this repository includes matlab-scripts for post-calculations of the generated values.